ansys/pyensight/doc/source/calc_functions.rst

 for the system and can be frame 0 (the center for the global coordinate system) or any other defined frame in any arbitrary orientation.

-The axial direction is defined to be the frame's Z axis and the radial direction is a vector from the Z axis to the position being computed.
+The axial direction is defined to be the frame's Z axis.
+The radial direction is a vector from the Z axis to the position being computed.
 The Theta direction is then Cross(Z,R).
 The resulting new vector variable is in the direction of the chosen axis (Z, R, or Theta) with a magnitude computed by the dot product of the vector variable against the direction vector.

 .. list-table:: **Function arguments**
     :widths: 30 70